Prag8855/aab/content/guides/unemployment-benefits.md

 - [ ] **You can work**
     You are healthy enough to work 15 hours per week.
 - [ ] **You paid [unemployment insurance](/glossary/Arbeitslosenversicherung) for 12 of the last 30 months**[^11]
-    Almost all employees pay for unemployment insurance, but most self-employed people don't.
-Unemployment insurance payments in other EU and [[EEA]] countries also count.[^20] Sickness, parenting, short-term employment and other factors can shorten this period.
+    All employees pay for unemployment insurance.
+If you are self-employed, unemployed or have a [minijob](/glossary/Minijob), you don't pay for unemployment insurance.[^35] Unemployment insurance payments in other EU and [[EEA]] countries also count.[^20] Sickness, parenting, short-term employment and other factors can shorten this period.
 If you are not sure, apply for unemployment benefits anyway.
 - [ ] **You applied for unemployment benefits**
     This is not automatic.
 You must [apply for unemployment benefits](#how-to-apply-for-unemployment-benefits) yourself.